adrian-garrido/Automatic_Image_Recognition_Project/README.md

 The images are processes using cv2, transforming all of them into a numpy array of 4 dimensions, including the total number of images, the pixel size, and an RGB structure.

-AN Image Data Generator was also used when fitting the model, which tweaks each image slightly in different ways, to prevent the model from using the position of items as a feature.
+An Image Data Generator was also used when fitting the model, which generates new images with small tweaks, slightly altering them in different ways, to prevent the model from using the position of items in the pictures as a feature.

 ## Program Structure